Governor Newsom Agreed to Protect Tesla Park

 Tesla is special.
-It holds irreplaceable archaeological and spiritual Native American sites, including ceremonial and burial sites (read tribal chairperson Katherine Perez’s open letter to protect Tesla).
+It holds irreplaceable archaeological and cultural Native American features, including ceremonial and burial sites (read tribal chairperson Katherine Perez’s open letter to protect Tesla).
+It is also home to the historic abandoned mining town of Tesla.

-Also the site of the historic abandoned mining town of Tesla, the park is home to a staggering amount of biodiversity, making it famous among generations of scientists, teachers, and students.
-Tesla is home to 42 special status wildlife species, including the golden eagle, California tiger salamander, and California red-legged frog (read why UC professors called on Newsom to save Tesla).
+Forty-two special status wildlife species, including the golden eagle, California tiger salamander, and California red-legged frog live here.
+(Read why UC professors called on Governor Newsom to save Tesla.)

-The Carnegie SVRA sits across a vital wildlife corridor that connects the Mount Diablo region to the rest of the Diablo Range.
-If Tesla Park opens up to off-roading, nearly the entire corridor will be blocked by off-road use.
+Tesla straddles a vital wildlife corridor that connects the Mount Diablo region to the rest of the Diablo Range.
+If Tesla Park had been opened up to off-roading, almost the entire corridor would have been blocked by off-road use.

-These lower impact uses also bring in much more money for state parks.
-Mount Diablo State Park, for example, brought in more than $1.2 million in revenue in fiscal year 2013–2014.
-Carnegie SVRA only brought in a quarter of that, and it costs significantly more to operate in terms of staff and equipment.
+Lower impact uses also bring in much more money for California State Parks.
+For example, Mount Diablo State Park brought in more than $1.2 million in revenue in 2013 to 2014.
+Carnegie SVRA just brought in a quarter of that, and it costs significantly more to operate in terms of staff and equipment.

-We’re thrilled that Tesla Park is being made into a non-motorized preserve that protects the natural and cultural resources of the land while also letting people enjoy the area.
+We’re thrilled that Tesla Park is being made into a non-motorized protected area that safeguards the natural and cultural resources of the land while also letting people enjoy the area.